 Planned giving is wonderful way to ensure that your gifts care for Thornwell’s children for generations to come!
 Should you choose to do so, there are a number of gift instruments that can be easily incorporated into your estate plan.
+And when you make a provision in your estate, you become a member of the William Plumer and Mary Dillard Jacobs Society.

 A bequest can be a specific dollar amount, a percentage of your estate, or the remainder of your estate as designated by your will.